Iceland—Time to Free Bitcoin!

 Bitcoin Is Illegal in Iceland but Could It Be the Solution They Need?

-Iceland is also a country that was ravaged by the financial crisis of 2008.
+Iceland is a beautiful country, but it's also a country that was ravaged by the financial crisis of 2008.
 According to the detailed entry on Wikipedia about the crisis, “The Icelandic króna had declined more than 35% against the euro from January to September 2008.
 Inflation of consumer prices was running at 14%, and Iceland's interest rates had been raised to 15.5% to deal with the high inflation.”

 Significant efforts by the government avoided bankruptcy, but the impact on the country was widespread and affected nearly every resident.
-During the worst week of the crisis, their stock market collapsed with a 96% drop (in Euro terms) in value.
-Pension assets dropped as much as 25%.
+During the worst week of the crisis, their stock market collapsed with a 96-percent drop (in Euro terms) in value.
+Pension assets dropped as much as 25 percent.
 Inflation was rampant and many local businesses went bust, including Sterling Airlines.
 Banks were nationalized, including one bank which was nationalized after the release of internal documents on WikiLeaks detailing the company's large loan exposure.